 Left untreated, gum disease can lead to a number of oral health issues, including bacteria-filled pockets between the gums and teeth, a receding gum line, bleeding and inflamed gums, and even eventual bone loss.

 Gum Disease Therapy

-The type and severity of gum disease determine which periodontal treatment methods will be right for you.
+The type and severity of gum disease determines which periodontal treatment methods may be right for you.
 Our dentist will work with you to develop a treatment plan based on your specific case.